Viet281101/MusicPlayerApp/README.md

 - Swipe to refresh UI
 - Background Playing with custom Notification
 - Android Notification with Seekbar
+- Save the Data for the audio files
-- Save & Share audio files to others media
+- Share audio files to others media
+- Feedback send directly to email
+- Never see ads even while online
+- And more updates in the future